MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ## Add authentication for notification API

 If you select HTTP trigger, the scaffolded notification API doesn't have authentication or authorization enabled.
-Ensure that you add an authentication or authorization for this API before using it for production.
+Ensure that you add an authentication or authorization for the API before using it for production.
 You can perform this in the following ways:

 * Use an API key.
-If you select Azure functions to host your notification bot, it provides [function access keys](/azure/azure-functions/security-concepts?tabs=v4#function-access-keys) that you can use.
+You can use [function access keys](/azure/azure-functions/security-concepts?tabs=v4#function-access-keys), if you select Azure Functions to host your notification bot.

 * Use an access token issued by Azure Active Directory (Azure AD).

-There can be more authentication or authorization solutions for an API.
-You can select as required.
+There can be more authentication or authorization solutions for an API, you can select as required.

 ## Connect to existing APIs